 Statistical analysis has however been performed with the SEAMCAT tool for studying the interference effects into ECN macro base stations and ECN UT.

-The report takes and uses the criteria for assessment of the statistical results; MSS terminal interference to the UMTS network is considered sufficiently low provided that the capacity loss is no more than 5 % on average over the different snapshots.The results for scenario B (interference from MSS UTs to ECN MSs) are all acceptable, and hence no further action is necessary to address adjacent band compatibility at the frequency boundary at 2010 MHz.
+The report takes and uses the criteria for assessment of the statistical results; MSS terminal interference to the UMTS network is considered sufficiently low provided that the capacity loss is no more than 5 % on average over the different snapshots.

+MSS UTs into ECN BS at 1980 MHz:

+The results (table 23) for scenario A show that for the worst cell analysis, the 5 % criteria is exceeded in all cases.
+For every time the MES transmits will at least one UMTS cell be affected with the average worst cell outage value and that the system average values is a calculated value that is based on few interfered cells and many non-interfered cells.

+In case of static usage of the wideband MSS UT, it is considered that the worst cell case should be taken into account.
+The results show an increase of the capacity loss that is brought to the attention of the Administrations and will need additional mitigation techniques as compatibility is not assured.
-The mobile communities had a concern that the worst performance in a cell should not be averaged over the entire network, as it may hide the fact that a particular cell may be interfered (i.e. Worst cell analysis was proposed).
-However, the results in Table 23 for the “Worst Cell (average capacity loss)” is essentially a deterministic worst case result, assuming that the nearest cell to the MSS terminal is always the reference point, this is not a realistic assumption as terminals are mobile.
-Therefore, the Worst Cell column should not be used as a basis for the conclusion of the statistical studies results, even though these results do suggest high values of capacity loss for a different cell each time.

-Therefore, the 5% interference criterion specified above is applied to the capacity loss of the whole network and the Reference cell for drawing conclusions from this analysis.
+However, the results in Table 23 for the “Worst Cell (average capacity loss)” are essentially a deterministic worst case result, assuming that the nearest cell to the MSS terminal is always the reference point.
+Consequently additional analysis assumed that the mobile is moving throughout the ECN coverage area.
+Therefore the Worst Cell column results will not be used as a basis for the conclusion of the statistical studies results, even though these results do suggest high values of capacity loss for a different cell each time.
+In this case, it is considered that the average of the capacity loss of ECN Network over the whole deployment area and in the reference cell is the relevant results to be considered below.

-From the results summarised in Table 23 and Table 24, the following conclusions apply:
+For Wideband MSS terminal

+For the case wideband MSS UT, all the results have shown a lower capacity loss than 5%.
+Although there is one case (scenario A.1.1.d) where the interference to the Reference cell exceeds the 5% capacity loss criterion, the average capacity loss for the whole network remains under 5%.
+Also, some of the mitigation factors identified above will reduce interference below the 5% criterion for the Reference cell.

+For Narrowband MSS terminals

+For the narrowband MSS UT in the situation of moving in the UMTS network area, there are several cases where the average capacity loss of the Reference cell and the whole network exceeds 5%.
+For these cases, more careful analysis is required which is discussed below.

 From the derivation of the ACIR as shown in Table 19, it can be seen that the ACIR is dominated by the relatively poor ACLR in the first adjacent channel of the MSS UTs.
 The baseline SEAMCAT assumptions are based on ACLR values of 11 dB and 5 dB for the high gain and low gain narrowband terminals respectively.
 It should be noted that the ACLR of the narrowband UTs is not specified in the applicable ETSI standard, and only the unwanted emission levels are specified in terms of maximum e.i.r.p. of the unwanted emissions.
 As a consequence, MSS UTs are predicted to have high OOB emission levels, irrespective of the e.i.r.p. of the UT.
 This situation overestimates the actual OOB emission levels of some MSS UTs.